jwtty/DockerCompose-V2Ray/README.md

 **Clash for Windows**:

+> NOTE: Clash for Windows can be used in Windows, MacOS, and Ubuntu...

 - [Clash for Windows Download – Clash for Windows](https://www.clashforwindows.net/clash-for-windows-download/)
 - [Releases · clashdownload/Clash_for_Windows](https://github.com/clashdownload/Clash_for_Windows/releases)
 - [Releases · lantongxue/clash_for_windows_pkg](https://github.com/lantongxue/clash_for_windows_pkg/releases)